orbs-network/books/parser/README.md

 ## Metadata Extraction & Parsing

 Currently this project supports the [Project Gutenberg Public Domain Library](http://www.gutenberg.org/wiki/Main_Page).
 They provide a [full dataset](http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip) of all the books they provide.
-This dataset is in RDF format and a [parser](rdfParser.js) exsists that converts the PRoject Gutenberg RDF format to this JSON format.
+This dataset is in RDF format and a [parser](rdfParser.js) exsists that converts the Project Gutenberg RDF format to this JSON format.

+This project also supports the [HathiTrust Digital Library](https://www.hathitrust.org/).
+They provide a [full dataset]() of all the books they provide.
+This dataset is in tab delimited format and a [parser]() exists that converts the HathiTrust tab delimited format to this JSON format.

+Note: some fields are empty as they were not provided in the datasets. you can always add a value to a missing field with the [client API](README.md).

 ## RDF Parser